sebpardo/sebpardo.github.io/_posts/2016-03-15-ebird-add-taxa-info.md

     ## 10 Chroicocephalus
     ## ..             ...

-So between the eBird and BirdLife checklists, there are genera that are are in one but not the other!
+So between the eBird and BirdLife checklists, there are 339 genera that are are in one but not the other!

+### IOC's taxonomic checklist

 There are too many genera missing to enter by hand, so we need to find another data source to fill in the gaps.
 The [IOC World Bird List](http://www.worldbirdnames.org/) is another well-maintained bird species checklist.
 Their spreadsheet file is way too messy to work with, however we can parse the [XML file](http://www.worldbirdnames.org/master_ioc-names_xml.xml) they provide.
-I have very little experience with XML code but I am very grateful that [Scott Chamberlain](https://twitter.com/sckottie), who works at [ROpenSci](http://ropensci.org/), conjured some black magic and came up with code to turn the XML into a data frame (you can see his gist [here](https://gist.github.com/sckott/c0437a71a889793e30d5)).
+I have very little experience with XML code but I am very grateful that [Scott Chamberlain](https://twitter.com/sckottie), who works at [ROpenSci](http://ropensci.org/), conjured some black magic and came up with code to turn the XML into a data frame (you can see his gist [here](https://gist.github.com/sckott/c0437a71a889793e30d5)):

 ``` r
 # sourcing the gist creates a data frame named df